rust-embedded/embedded-hal/README.md

 - Allows for a faster upgrade to `1.0` once it comes out.
 - Provides more oportunities to test the new `embedded-hal` version.

-This approach has been exemplary implemented in [LPC8xx HAL].
+This approach has been implemented in [LPC8xx HAL](https://github.com/lpc-rs/lpc8xx-hal).
 Here are the steps:

 1. Add a dependency to the latest `embedded-hal` version to `Cargo.toml`.
    Use the `package` attribute to refer to it by another name, to prevent name collision